 - 8.2.6.
 Fort Collins Utilities reserves the right not to energize an under-rated or unapproved meter socket. - 8.2.7.
 Damaged meter sockets shall be replaced and installed by the owner or their agent at no expense to Fort Collins Utilities. - 8.2.8.
 Residential (single and multiple occupancy) Meter Sockets - 8.2.8.1.
 This section covers installations not exceeding 320 amps or 300 volts. - 8.2.8.2.
-Residential meter sockets shall be UL-approved, 4- or 5-terminal sockets (5-terminal required for 120/208 volt service) and be rated for a minimum of 100 amps. - 8.2.8.3.
+Residential meter sockets shall be UL-approved, 4- or 5-terminal sockets (5terminal required for 120/208 volt service) and be rated for a minimum of 100 amps. - 8.2.8.3.
 Fort Collins Utilities will connect to the utility source side of the residential meter socket. - 8.2.8.4.
 Each meter socket shall be plainly and permanently marked to indicate which apartment or unit it supplies.
 The labeling shall be located or attached to the exterior non-removable portion of the meter socket or at the individual meter main disconnect.
 The marking shall be the same as the mailing address for each unit.
 The owner or developer shall be responsible for electricity delivered through unmarked, illegible or incorrectly labeled meter sockets.
-All expenses incurred by the Utilities related to correcting improperly labeled meters will be billed to the developer or owner whose responsibility it shall be to pay such expenses within 30 days of receipt of said billing.

-8.2.9.
-Commercial Meter Sockets
+All expenses incurred by the Utilities related to correcting improperly labeled meters will be billed to the developer or owner whose responsibility it shall be to pay such expenses within 30 days of receipt of said billing. - 8.2.9.
+Commercial Meter Sockets - 8.2.9.1.

-- 8.2.9.1.
 This section describes requirements for commercial self-contained meter sockets.
 In addition to the requirements in this section, installations not exceeding 320-amp meter socket rules in Section 8.2.8 Residential Meter Sockets shall apply.
 All three-phase installations exceeding 200 amps and 240 volts shall follow rules in Section 8.3 Current Transformer (CT) Metering Equipment. - 8.2.9.2.
 All commercial self-contained meter sockets, single and three-phase, shall be cold sequenced.
 For cold sequence metering requirements, see Section 8.6. - 8.2.9.3.
 The owner or their agent shall install the meter socket (furnished by the Utilities).
-The owner shall furnish a one-inch conduit from the secondary side of the transformer to an accessible point inside the building near the meter installation for future use by the Utilities.

-8.2.10.
-Electrical Ratings
+The owner shall furnish a one-inch conduit from the secondary side of the transformer to an accessible point inside the building near the meter installation for future use by the Utilities. - 8.2.10.
+Electrical Ratings - 8.2.10.1.

-- 8.2.10.1.
 All sockets/housings shall be rated 300 Volts or 600 Volts as detailed in ANSI C.12.7. - 8.2.10.2.
 If available fault current at the meter socket is greater than 10,000 symmetrical RMS amps, current-limiting fuses shall be selected to limit faults to 10,000 symmetrical RMS amps at the meter.
 A fault-current-limiting breaker may be utilized provided that a fault current analysis report performed and signed by a registered professional engineer is submitted and approved by Fort Collins Utilities Electric Meter Shop.
 Fault current calculations in report shall be based on worst case utility electric system and transformer impedance. - 8.2.10.3.
 All sockets/housings shall have a minimum 10,000 ampere AISC rating.
 Installations other than single family residential and mobile home parks shall contact the Electric Meter Shop for maximum available short-circuit current, which shall determine whether a higher AISC rating is necessary. - 8.2.10.4.
-Meter sockets shall accommodate a #4/0 AWG service conductor.
+Meter sockets shall accommodate a #4/0 AWG service conductor. - 8.2.11.
+Construction - 8.2.11.1.
+All utility source side compartments shall accommodate Fort Collins Utilities' seal regardless of whether the compartment is designed to house a meter.